1972 Giro d'Italia: Race overview

-During the fourteenth stage, the race jury disqualified Zilioli, Motta and Bitossi, among others.
+During the fourteenth stage, the race jury disqualified Zilioli, Motta and Bitossi, among others, for being pushed eight times or more.

 Eddy Merckx lost the sprint finish to defending champion Gösta Pettersson on stage 7 but took the lead of the race and never looked back en route to the 3rd of his five Giro victories.
 Roger De Vlaeminck won the points classification as well as four of his career 22 Giro stage victories.
 José Manuel Fuente won the 2nd of his four Giro King of the Mountains titles.

 Classification leadership

 There were three main individual classifications contested in the 1972 Giro d'Italia, as well as a team competition.
 Two of them awarded jerseys to their leaders.
 The general classification was the most important and was calculated by adding each rider's finishing times on each stage.
 The rider with the lowest cumulative time was the winner of the general classification and was considered the overall winner of the Giro.
 The rider leading the classification wore a pink jersey to signify the classification's leadership.

 The second classification was the points classification.
 Riders received points for finishing in the top positions in a stage finish, with first place getting the most points, and lower placings getting successively fewer points down to fifteenth place.
 The rider leading this classification wore a purple (or cyclamen) jersey.
 The mountains classification was the third classification.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 Climbs were ranked in first and second categories, the former awarded 50, 30, and 20 points while the latter awarded 30, 20, and 10 points.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 Most stages of the race included one or more categorized climbs, in which points were awarded to the riders that reached the summit first.
 In addition there was the Cima Coppi, the Stelvio Pass, which was the highest mountain crossed in this edition of the race.
 For this designation it gave 200, 100, 80, 70, and 50 points to the first five riders summit the climb.
 The first rider over the Stelvio was José Manuel Fuente.

-The final classification, the team classification, awarded no jersey to its leaders.
-This was calculated by adding together points earned by each rider on the team during each stage through the intermediate sprints, the categorized climbs, stage finishes, etc. The team with the most points led the classification.
+The team classification awarded no jersey to its leaders.
+This was calculated by adding together points earned by each rider on the team during each stage at the finish line, through the intermediate sprints, the categorized climbs, stage finishes, leading the general classification, etc. The team with the most points led the classification.

+A minor classification was the intermediate sprints classification, called the traguardi tricolori.
+On intermediate sprints, the first rider received 30 points for this classification, and the second rider 10 points.
+No jersey was used to indicate the leader.
+There was no time bonus at these intermediate sprints, and no points for the points classification.

+There was also the combination classification, calculated by adding the positions in the four most important classifications (general, points, mountains and intermediate sprints).